Mohitjangir1200/docker_compose_webserver/README.md

 # docker_compose_webserver
 It is a TUI program to launch multiple webserver simultaneously  in linux platform.
 This project is based on docker-compose to lauch your desired webserver within less amount of time.
 # Project Title
+It is a TUI program in which a python file is used to launch the webservers, where you can launch any webserver you want according to your will.
+All the webservers all using different port numbers thus user can launch multiple webservers simultaneously.
 ## Docker Installation in Linux platform (redhat/centos)
 Yum configuration for adding docker repo<br>
 using "https://download.docker.com/linux/centos/docker-ce.repo" put this link in the file in /etc/yum.repos.d/